derand/hints/howto/[macos+rpi]install_raspberry_pi.md

     $ touch /Volumes/boot/ssh

+New raspbian os version does not have default user, need to create it (get password hash and save it into file):

+Create a file named `userconf` in the boot folder to create a user.
+The contents of the file are as follows

+    username:password-hash

+The password hash is generated using the following command

+    echo "password" | openssl passwd -6 -stdin

+For example (password: `raspberry` for `pi` user):

+    $ echo 'pi:$6$3NruXMMQLONjVtDE$0YRjc4303DatDHCyCbrQBUT5ibJSAQnYfVyydV10LV.r9ek2qibWzbAxuIoaTJFGzLzVUxguUedqheJRVQu720' > /Volumes/boot/userconf

 Put them into RPi and plug it on.

 Search RPi ip (do you remember all ip's in your local network? right?):

     $ nmap -sP 192.168.1.0/24

 You can ssh to RPi: